Are you looking for something to do? Here are the best entertainment options in North Carolina before the New Years - ExBulletin

 A golden eve

-The Marion Rotary Club’s interest in the region’s gold history has created an enthusiastic following of revelers celebrating New Year’s Eve.
-The event will include many activities like a costume contest, family entertainment zone, horse-drawn carriage rides, train rides for kids and historical ghost rides from 9 p.m. to midnight.
+The Marion Rotary Club of Marion, which is interested in the region’s gold history, has created an enthusiastic audience of revelers celebrating New Year’s Eve.
+The event will feature many activities such as a costume contest, family entertainment zone, horse-drawn carriage rides, train rides for kids, and historic ghost rides from 9 p.m. to midnight.
 Click here for more information.

 Santa Claus on the fireplace